-IDF suspects that Iran is exploiting Beirut disaster to transfer arms and missile parts to Lebanon; suspicious Iranian cargo planes arrive in recent days; Israeli defense chiefs seeking new tactics to counter threat.
+IDF suspects that Iran is exploiting Beirut disaster to transfer arms and missile parts to Lebanon; suspicious Iranian flights to Beirut arrive in recent days; Israeli defense chiefs seeking new tactics to counter threat.

 The IDF suspects that Iran is using aid shipments to Lebanon to transfer weapons to Hezbollah.
 Military intelligence officers are closely monitoring events in Lebanon following the massive explosion at the Beirut port.